On supergroups and their semisimplified representation categories: Introduction

-In this statement we view $Gl(m|1)^{red}$ as a supergroup with trivial odd part and $Rep(G^{red})$ as the corresponding category of super representations.
-In order to determine the tensor product decomposition we use two tools: The theory of mixed tensors \cite{Heidersdorf-mixed-tensors} gives us the tensor product decomposition between the irreducible $Gl(m|1)$-representations.
-We then use cohomological tensor functors $DS: Rep(Gl(m|1)) \to Rep(Gl(m-1))$ akin to those of \cite{Duflo-Serganova} \cite{Heidersdorf-Weissauer-tensor} to reduce the tensor product decomposition between indecomposables to the irreducible case.
-The main point here is that $DS(V)$ is a $\Z$-graded object for any $V$, hence $DS$ could be interpreted as a functor to $\Z \times Rep(Gl(m-1))$.
+In this statement we adopt the convention - as in the rest of the article - that any group scheme $G$ is seen as a supergroup scheme with trivial odd part and $Rep(G)$ is the category of super representations.
+In order to determine the tensor product decomposition we use two tools: The theory of mixed tensors \cite{Heidersdorf-mixed-tensors} gives us the tensor product decomposition between the irreducible $GL(m|1)$-representations.
+We then use cohomological tensor functors $DS: Rep(GL(m|1)) \to Rep(GL(m-1))$ akin to those of \cite{Duflo-Serganova} \cite{Heidersdorf-Weissauer-tensor} to reduce the tensor product decomposition between indecomposables to the irreducible case.
+The main point here is that $DS(V)$ is a $\Z$-graded object for any $V$, hence $DS$ could be interpreted as a functor to $\Z \times Rep(GL(m-1))$.

 To determine $G^{red}$ is probably in reach for the simple supergroups of maximal atypicality 1.
-To determine the subgroup of $G^{red}$ corresponding to the irreducible representations is already very difficult for $Gl(m|n)$ and even more so for the other simple supergroups $OSp(m|2n)$, $P(n)$ and $Q(n)$.
+To determine the subgroup of $G^{red}$ corresponding to the irreducible representations is already very difficult for $GL(m|n)$ and even more so for the supergroups $OSp(m|2n)$ and $P(n)$.